 Fow Mold is experienced in mold design and building.
 Their work is usually high-precision and high tolerance resulting in quality of products and uniqueness in design.
 The mold design process in Fow Mold is;

 For mold building, we always recommend steel as our preferred material due to its benefits.
 We use high-quality steel in our molds from brands like Groditz, ASSAB, LKM.
 These brands are the best in business.
 We always inspect our steel with a spectrograph.
 The machines we use are state-of-the-art machines that facilitate all operations.
-Our products are high of quality.
+Our main products are bucket mould, auto molds, plastic box mould and etc.

 You need to spend money to make money and this is so true for injection molds.
 It is quite costly when it comes to designing and building, however, with the right material and designs, it lasts long making more profits than anticipated.
 For those interested in mold design and building, ensure you choose the right manufacturer like Fow Mold to realize your dreams.
 Get in touch with us and learn more about our services and products at an affordable price.